ngokli/ducts/README.md

 ## Disclosure
 I didn't start this repo until I already had six versions of the project.
-So I've gone back and cleaned up the first version to put up.
-I'm not sure if I'll take the time to clean up the rest, except the last.
-I'll do enough to compare speeds, though.
-My latest version finishes inputb in a few minutes.
+I've gone back to clean up each version and commit it, so you (and I) can see the code evolve.
+And then I continued to work on the project.